-On 30 November 2021, the Board of Directors of Juhayna Company, at the request of Ada Company, as well as approved the inquidotion of the company.
-But the extraordinary general assembly was not called to approve this resolution, as the Board of Directors of Juhayna Company on 18 February 2024 approved the contract concluded with the foreign shareholder, according to which the foreign shareholder assigns his shares to Juhayna Food Industries, provided that Argo Company is fully owned by the company and free of charge, and the legal procedures for transferring these shares to the company have not been completed.
+On 30 November 2021 . the Board of Directors of Juhayna, Company, at the request of Arfa Company, decided to liquidate Arja Company and cancel the partnership contracts concluded between Argo Company, and the extraordinary general assembly was not called to approve this resolution, as the Board of Directors of Juhayna Company on 18 February 2024 approved the contract concluded with the foreign shareholder, according to which the foreign shareholder assigns his shares to Juhayna Food Industries, provided that Argo Company is fully owned by the company and free of charge, and the legal procedures for transferring these shares to the company lave not been completed.